 We’re actively working to expand the capabilities of Data Catalog.
 If you want to have additional metadata extracted from the data source during registration, suggest it (or vote for it, if it has already been suggested) in the Data Catalog on the Azure Feedback Forums.

 If you would like to include column/schema metadata, previews, or data profiles, for data sources where this metadata is not extracted by the data source registration tool, you can use the Data Catalog API to add this metadata.
 For additional information, see Azure Data Catalog REST API.

 How do I restrict the visibility of registered data assets, so that only certain people can discover them?

 Select the data assets in the Data Catalog, and then click the Take Ownership button.
 Owners of data assets in Data Catalog can change the visibility settings to either allow all users to discover the owned assets or restrict visibility to specific users.
 For additional information, see Manage data assets in Azure Data Catalog.

 How do I update the registration for a data asset so that changes in the data source are reflected in the catalog?

 To update the metadata for data assets that are already registered in the catalog, simply re-register the data source that contains the assets.
 Any changes in the data source, such as columns being added or removed from tables or views, are updated in the catalog, but any annotations provided by users are retained.

 My question isn’t answered here.
 Where can I go for answers?

-Go to the Azure Data Catalog forum.
-Questions asked there will find their way here.
+Go to the Azure Data Catalog Q&A forum.